animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 the `-Dspring.profiles.active=embedded-locator` Java system property.
-Then you can change the `..name` and `..cache.server.port` for each of the other run profiles and have a small cluster (distributed system) of {data-store-name} servers running on your local system.
+Then you can change the `..name` and `..cache.server.port` for each of the other run profiles and have a small cluster (distributed system) of GemFire servers running on your local system.

 </div>